pjireland/RichmondGroceryStores/README.md

 pip install googlemaps
 ```

-   It is used to geocode (obtain the latitude and longitude) of police incidents.
+   It is used to geocode (obtain the latitude and longitude) of grocery stores.

 3. Sign up for a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).